qiray/vk_public_analyzer/README.md

 ## Credits

-This tool uses some apps and libs.
+This tool uses some apps and package.
 I'd like to thank:

-- Yandex Mystem;
+- Yandex Mystem - tool for lemmatizing Russian texts;
-- nltk;
+- nltk - toolkit for processing natural languages;
-- pymystem3;
+- pymystem3 - Python wrapper for Yandex Mystem;
-- numpy;
+- numpy - package for scientific computing;
-- pillow;
+- pillow - Python Imaging Library;
-- wordcloud;
+- wordcloud - package for making word clouds;
-- matplotlib;
+- matplotlib - package for making plots;
-- tabulate;
+- tabulate - package for printing tables;
-- argparse;
+- argparse - package for parsing command line args;
-- gensim;
+- gensim - package for text models;
-- stop_words.
+- stop_words - package with list of stop words.

 ## Contact